YumTaha/stdatalog/services/README.md

 - **Website**: http://localhost:8080
 - **Think of it as**: Your "control panel" in a web browser

+### Heartbeat Monitor (`stdatalog-heartbeat`) - The Service Watchdog
+- **What it does**: Monitors CLI and BLE services for health, automatically restarts them if unresponsive
+- **When to use**: Optional - start manually if you want automatic service recovery
+- **Auto-start on boot**: NO - you must start it manually with `./stdatalog-services start heartbeat`
+- **Auto-restart**: YES - if it crashes, it starts itself again
+- **Log file**: `/home/kirwinr/logs/heartbeat-monitor.log`
+- **Key features**:
+  - Waits 60 seconds after boot before starting monitoring
+  - Checks services every 60 seconds via socket connection (CLI) and log activity (BLE)
+  - Restarts both services if either fails to respond within timeout
+  - Reboots system after 5 consecutive failures to prevent endless restart loops
+  - Resets failure counter if services recover successfully
+- **Think of it as**: An "insurance policy" that keeps your services running automatically

 ## 🛠 How to Control Everything (Management Commands)

 ### The Easy Way - Use the `stdatalog-services` script: